rohoswagger/whoami/README.md

 ### Creating a new writing

-*Note: All 3 of these steps require one id as filename
+\*Note: All 3 of these steps require one id as filename

-1. Create a new markdown file in the `data/writings` directory.
+1. Create a new markdown file in the `public/writings` directory.
-2. Add the writing to `data/writings.json`
-3. Add the featured image to the `public/writings` directory, if there is one.
+2. Add the image to the `public/writings/img` directory, if there is one.

 ## Deploy on Vercel